London Marathon Training Plan: Beginners to Advanced!

 Get your sleep in!

 You may be glad to hear this one.
-You really need to be sleeping for a minimum of 8-hours per night, so no more days of waking up feeling like you’ve been hit by a truck because you’ve only had 5 hours sleep.
+You need to be sleeping for a minimum of 8 hours per night, so no more days of waking up feeling like you’ve been hit by a truck because you’ve only had 5 hours of sleep.

-Experts say each person should have at least 8-hours sleep to let the body heal at the correct pace.
+Experts say each person should have at least 8 hours of sleep to let the body heal at the correct pace.
 As well as this, you need to be following a strict regime of time.
 You need to go to bed and wake up at the same time each day even on the weekend.

 The benefits of marathon training